oneapi-src/DPCPP_Reference/CONTRIBUTING.rst

 License
 =======

-See `LICENSES/` for license information.
+See licenses_ for license information.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.